Impan-TS/StockMarket_Dockerfile/README.md

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 ## About Project 📄
 This Real-Time Stock Market Price Checking App Built Using Django, where user can select the one or multiple stocks from the list and can check their price in Real-time which updates frequently.
 It Store the User Session ID in the database on temporary basis.
-Session ids are further used to send data to user.
+Session ids are further used to send data to user

 ## Project Functionalities ⚙
   - No Login/Signup required.